 load transmitted by different EBCS APs in a certain area.

+An EBCS STA that receives an EBCS Termination Info field shall determine the presence of subfield(s) based on the corresponding presence bits in the EBCS Content Request Info Control subfield.

+NOTE — An EBCS receiving STA determines the end of the EBCS Content Request Info field based on the EBCS Content Request Info Length subfield and skips subfields that it cannot decode. [#6001]

 After receiving an EBCS Content Request frame from an associated EBCS non-AP STA, an EBCS AP shall